Canadian Astronomy Data Centre

 Cloud computing research partnerships

 While developed as an astronomy data management platform, the CADC's expertise in data-intensive scientific computing is increasingly used to serve a much broader research community.
 The CADC continues to expand its role by partnering with the Canadian Advanced Network For Astronomical Research (CANFAR) and Compute Canada to integrate its services with cloud computing and storage technologies.

 - CANFAR.
-Established through a partnership between the University of British Columbia, the University of Victoria and NRC, CANFAR adapts existing Canadian scientific computing facilities to make virtual collaborations more productive for university astronomers.
-Driving a move of all CADC data centre hardware assets to the national infrastructure for Advanced Computing support by Compute Canada, CANFAR presents a shift towards a cloud ecoystem for data intensive astronomy.
+Established through a partnership between the University of British Columbia, the University of Victoria and the NRC, CANFAR adapts existing Canadian scientific computing facilities to make virtual collaborations more productive for university astronomers.
+Driving a move of all CADC data centre hardware assets to the national infrastructure for advanced computing supported by Compute Canada, CANFAR presents a shift towards a cloud ecoystem for data intensive astronomy.